Qatar - Country Commercial Guide

 Overview

-Until May 2022, healthcare in Qatar is free or heavily subsidized.
+Until May 2022, healthcare in Qatar was free or heavily subsidized.
 Now, a new Qatari healthcare law provides free health services for Qatari citizens at public medical facilities and mandates private health insurance for residents, visitors, and tourists.
-This law is only in partial effect and is expected to boost the domestic healthcare industry, make the insurance market more competitive, and open it up to foreign investment.
+This law is only in partial effect and is expected to boost the domestic healthcare industry, make the insurance market more competitive, and ultimately open it up to foreign investment.
 The industry is expected to grow exponentially as foreign insurance firms come into Qatar seeking local business opportunities.
 There is room for U.S. healthcare insurance firms to grow in this nascent industry.

 Sub-Sector Best Prospects